Reading Recovery Program

-The Georgia State University Reading Recovery Program meets the requirements established by Professor Marie M. Clay, the faculty of The Ohio State University College of Education, and the Reading Recovery Council of North America (RRCNA).
+The Georgia State University Reading Recovery Program meets the requirements established by Professor Marie M. Clay, the faculty of The Ohio State University College of Education & Human Development, and the Reading Recovery Council of North America (RRCNA).
 It has been granted a royalty free license to use the name “Reading Recovery” in conjunction with the program.

 This program is a fixed sequence with enrollment fall through spring term.
 Admission to the program occurs once a year, and a school district and/or consortia must submit a site application and supporting materials.
 (Call 404/413-8024 for materials required for such applications.)
 The program begins in the summer with the Observation Survey Institute.

-Students selected for training in Reading Recovery must apply for admission to an appropriate level of graduate study (e.g., nondegree, M.Ed., Ed.S., graduate transient) in the College of Education and must meet published criteria for admission.
+Students selected for training in Reading Recovery must apply for admission to an appropriate level of graduate study (e.g., nondegree, M.Ed., Ed.S., graduate transient) in the College of Education & Human Development and must meet published criteria for admission.